siborg-ads/dsponsor-app/README.md

 The `data/` folder centralizes static and mock data to simplify testing and development.
 By maintaining all static data in one place, the project can easily switch between live and mock data sources, which is particularly useful during development and testing phases.

-#### `hooks/`

-Custom Hooks for managing state, effects, or other reusable logic.

-**Examples:**

-- `useChainContext.ts`: Provides access to the application's global chain state, managing all chain-related data and operations.
-- `useSwitchChainContexte.ts`: Custom Hook for switching between chains, enabling a multichain infrastructure within the application.

-**Goal**:

-The `hooks/` folder encourages the reuse of logic across different components.
-Custom Hooks encapsulate state management and side effects, leading to cleaner and more maintainable components.

 #### `lib/`

 Contains reusable code that is not specific to React, such as API calls, cookie management, and utility functions.